- Objection to a Support Magistrate Order

 - The original of the objections and the affidavit of service must be filed with the clerk of the court within (30) days of the date the order was received in court or personally served or, if the order was received by mail, within thirty-five (35) days of the mailing of the order.

 - A transcript will not be necessary unless the Judge requires one.
-If so, the clerk of the court will provide information on how to obtain a duplicate copy of the recording or a transcript.
-The person filing objections must pay the cost for the duplicate recording or transcript.
+If so, the clerk of the court will provide information on how to obtain a transcript.
+The person filing objections must pay the cost for the transcript.

-- Even if the Judge does not require a transcript, either party may request a duplicate recording or transcript, and the requesting party must pay the fee.
+- Even if the Judge does not require a transcript, either party may request a transcript, and the requesting party must pay the fee.

-- If an objecting party cannot afford to pay for a duplicate recording or transcript, when it is required by a Judge, the clerk of the court will provide information about the procedure for obtaining the duplicate recording or transcript without charge.
+- If an objecting party cannot afford to pay for a transcript, when it is required by a Judge, the clerk of the court will provide information about the procedure for obtaining the transcript without charge.

 - The party served with objections has a right to file a rebuttal.
 A rebuttal is an answer to the objections.

 - A rebuttal to objections must be in writing and contain the name and docket number of the case.

 - It must state the date the objections were received, the specific objections being answered and the reasons for the rebuttal.